microsoft/DMF/Dmf/Modules.Library/Dmf_Pdo.md

 DeviceProperties | The table entry for this device's properties.
 UseAddress | Set this to true if the PDO has non-default address.
 Address | The address of the PDO that is to be created.
+CustomClientContext | Allows Client to assign a context type that is added to the PDO's WDFDEVICE WDF contexts.
+This context is private to the Client.

 -----------------------------------------------------------------------------------------------------------------------------------